-In communication, more is transmitted than just words and ideas-emotions, states, attitudes, and meta-programs are also being communicating.
+In communication, more is transmitted than just words and ideas- emotions, states, attitudes, and meta-programs are also being communicating.
 And because of that communication can be sabotaged whenever a speaker is in the wrong state and attitude.
 As a professional communicator, it's important to be on the alert to the many conditioning and contributing factors than ideas.
 It's good to be suspicious about the richness of communication and what else if being transmitted other than ideas.

-From: L. Michael Hall 2019 Neurons #56 December 23, 2019 How to be a Professional Communicator #11
+From: L. Michael Hall 2019 Neurons #57 December 23, 2019 Professional Communicator #11